Menu Top

 Can you draw the next shape?
 Yes.

-Description of the next shape: The last shape has a side length of 5.
-The next shape will have a side length of 6.
-It will be made of $6^2 = 36$ small triangles.
+Description of the next shape: The last triangle has a base of $5$ units.
+The next shape will be a large equilateral triangle with a base of $6$ units.
+It will consist of $36$ small unit triangles.

 5. Koch Snowflake